ivankonstantyniv/randomplus/README.md

   ***RANDOMPLUS BY IVAN KONSTANTYNIV***
 Welcome to the github page of Randomplus;
 The developer is Ivan Konstantyniv(Lviv, UA);
-You cannot use the code, the name and the design of this website.
-To read more, you can follow randomplusbykonstantyniv.github.io/license;

   ***USAGE***
 You can choose min and max numbers to get a random number between them;